momoiorg-repository/pytwb_demo/README.md

 Set working directory of VSCode by its "Open Folder" menu to “/root/pytwb_wb” (1st time only.
 Automatically set after creating a package).
 Install VSCode "Python in Dev Container" plugin(1st time only).
 Select “main.py” and press F5.
 The “> “ prompt will be displayed in the Terminal section.
+(Sometimes only the first trial fails because of the value of environment variable 'DISPLAY'.
+Its value depends on how many windows you have open.
+Please set DISPLAY to the correct value by using VSCode Terminal.)
-This implies that the pytwb command session has been started successfully.
+Display of prompt implies that the pytwb command session has been started successfully.
-By inputting “create pytwb_demo” command, The “pytwb_demo” package will be created.
+By inputting “create pytwb_demo” command, the “pytwb_demo” package will be created.

 Execute the following
 \> run sim

 The simulation will now begin.
-(Sometimes only the first trial fails because of the value of environment variable 'DISPLAY'.
-Its value depends on how many windows you have open.
-Please set DISPLAY to the correct value by using VSCode Terminal.)

 [video demo](https://momoi.org/wp-content/uploads/2023/06/demo.mp4)